-Information technology and communication infrastructure and development productive, intelligent, and responsive to our stakeholders' needs.
+Information technology and communication infrastructure and development technology and communication offerings.
+For many organisations, it will be the difference between success and failure.
+Consequently, the NCT will continue to build digital and face-to-face interfaces that are positive, productive, intelligent, and responsive to our stakeholders' needs.
 Our digital strategies will harvest the opportunities brought about by an evolving economy, including using artificial intelligence and data analytics to consistently increase the value delivered to our country, its consumers, credit providers, debt counsellors, and suppliers of goods and services.